 - 6 tablespoons nutritional yeast Cheesy kind, Grated Parmesan Cheese to make it Traditional and Vegetarian

-- When the rice starts to get brown, add the white wine, which needs to be absorbed by the grains.
+- Add the rice and stir.
+When the rice starts to get brown, add ⅓ cup dry white wine, and let the rice absorb it.

-- Let it rest two minutes before serving.
+- Let it rest two minutes before serving, then serve immediately.